Virginia Angiola Borrino: Struggles in Sardinia

 The journey to Sardinia was not easy.
-After a 29-hour long boat ride, Doctor Borrino found herself in a poor, hostile, and fatiguing land filled with malnutrition and a poor health system.
+After a 29-hour-long boat ride, Doctor Borrino found herself in a poor, hostile, and fatiguing land filled with malnutrition and a poor health system.
 The Agnelli family who was friends with Doctor Borrino, helped her a lot by providing diapers, clothing, and other items needed by children at the clinic.
-The job was focused on three aspects: the organization of free clinics on all of Sardinia, care for mothers and their children, and the study of factors hostile to the child's life that were the cause of all of these hardships.
-Despite the good work done by Borrino over four years, and the growing appreciation towards her by the people, local politicians tried to remove her teaching position to give it to another doctor favored by said politicians.
+The job was focused on three aspects: the organization of free clinics in all of Sardinia, care for mothers and their children, and the study of factors hostile to the child's life that were the cause of all of these hardships.
+Despite the good work done by Borrino over four years, and the growing appreciation towards her by the people, local politicians tried to remove her teaching position to give it to another doctor favoured by said politicians.
 At the end of the four years, she transferred to Perugia for another teaching position in 1931.
 This concluded a difficult time in Sardinia, during which she lost both her brother and her mother.